Ben Lee, Photographer & Artist

 Fluent in English & Mandarin.

-Frequently in Cape Town, London & Europe.
+Frequently in London, Europe, Cape Town, and Shanghai.

 Available for assignments worldwide.

-// Story
+Story

 Fast forward to my first summer at McGill University as a business school student, I intuitively picked up my first camera out of the frustration of my dissatisfaction with my side hustle as a student entrepreneur that summer.

-I let all of my energy out on photography that summer.
+I let out all of my energy on photography that summer.
 I was hooked.

 —